 We know school nurses are quite often stretched over a few schools and helping to organise care and support children with loads of different medical conditions.
 But by working with a child with diabetes PDSN, you’ll be able to make sure the school has the right support and care in place.

 As the school nurse, your primary responsibility is helping the school to support and look after children with medical conditions.
 Making sure enough staff are competently trained and are confident looking after a child with a medical condition is a big part of this.

 A child with Type 1 diabetes should have at least two members of staff who are fully trained and confident looking after them.

-Every child with diabetes should have their own paediatric diabetes specialist nurse (PDSN).
-The PDSN will normally be responsible for identifying what support a child will need in school, helping put together theirIndividual Healthcare Plan(IHP), making sure training is in place and that staff have been signed off as competent to deliver care after they’ve been trained.
+Every child with diabetes will have a PDSN.
+The PDSN will generally be responsible for identifying what support a child will need in school, helping to put together their Individual Healthcare Plan, making sure training has been organised, and that staff have been signed off as competent to deliver care after they’ve been trained.